java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 [![Find in Files](/assets/images/intellij-idea/search-everywhere.png)](/assets/images/intellij-idea/find-in-files.png)

 ## Evolving the project
-In the future, you might want to add functionality to your project.
-We’ve seen how intelliJ IDEA can help you with code suggestions and completion while writing code, running your application, adding tests and using the debugger to help figure out how code is run, refactoring code, and more.
+In this article, we’ve seen how IntelliJ IDEA can help you with code suggestions and completion while writing code, running your application, adding tests and using the debugger to help figure out how code is run, refactoring code, and more.

-You may want to upgrade the version of Java your project uses, or any dependencies used in your project.
+In the future, you might want to add more functionality to your project, and upgrade the Java version your project uses to take advantage of cool new language features.

 IntelliJ IDEA continues to improve and evolve, adding new features and offering new integration.
 This includes inspections for new Java language features.
 [Feedback is welcome](https://youtrack.jetbrains.com/issues/IDEA).